olcf/gpu_hackathon_attendee_guide/README.md

 correctness of your results.
 This is an important part of the hackathon workflow, so arriving with an automatic way of doing so (e.g. a correct results file which can be compared against new results with `diff`) can save more time for development.
 It is not uncommon for a team to get their code optimized and running blazing fast on the GPUs only to find that it is not giving the correct results!

 ## Attending a Hackathon
-During the hackathon, your team will work alongside your mentors on the goals your have (hopefully) set during the pre-hackathon meetings.
+During the hackathon, your team will work alongside your mentor(s) on the goals your have (hopefully) set during the pre-hackathon meetings.
 In addition, there are presentations and morning updates that your team will participate in.

 ### Introduction Presentations
-On Monday morning, the first order of business will be for one member of each team to give a short (5-7 minutes / 5-7 slides) presentation introducing their team.
-Ideally, this should include an introduction of your team members, a brief description of your application, a profile of your code (showing compute-intensive regions), and your goals for the week (parts of your code you will be targeting, anticipated speedup, intended programming model - e.g. OpenACC, CUDA, etc.).
+On Monday morning, the first order of business will be for one member of each team to give a short (5 minutes / 5 slides) presentation introducing their team.
+Ideally, this should include an introduction of your team members, a very brief description of your application, a profile of your code (showing compute-intensive regions), and your goals for the week (parts of your code you will be targeting, anticipated speedup, intended programming model - e.g. OpenACC, CUDA, etc.).

+>NOTE: It is important to keep these presentations brief to maximize the amount of time the teams have to hack code, so although the science behind you application is probably very interesting, please limit the presentation to the relevant parts of your code needed to convey your work at the hackathon.
 Also, remember that most participants are probably not familiar with your specific domain, so please keep the jargon to a minimum.

 ### Morning Updates (Scrum Sessions)
-On Tuesday through Thursday mornings, each team will give a short (3-4 minute / 2-3 slides) update, including
+On Tuesday through Thursday mornings, each team will give a short (3 minute / 2-3 slides) update, including

 * Progress made since last update